 (See also Water and Sodium Balance Water and Sodium Balance Body fluid volume and electrolyte concentration are normally maintained within very narrow limits despite wide variations in dietary intake, metabolic activity, and environmental stresses.
 Homeostasis... read more and Overview of Disorders of Fluid Volume Overview of Disorders of Fluid Volume Because sodium is the major osmotically active ion in the extracellular fluid (ECF), total body sodium content determines ECF volume.
 Deficiency or excess of total body sodium content causes... read more .)

-Because water crosses plasma membranes in the body via passive osmosis, loss of the major extracellular cation (sodium) quickly results in water loss from the ECF space as well.
+Because water crosses plasma membranes in the body via passive osmosis, loss of the major extracellular cation (sodium) quickly results in water loss from the extracellular fluid (ECF) as well as from intracellular (ICF) spaces.
 In this way, sodium loss always causes water loss.
 However, depending on many factors, serum sodium concentration can be high, low, or normal in volume-depleted patients (despite the decreased total body sodium content).
-ECF volume is related to effective circulating volume.
-A decrease in ECF (hypovolemia) generally causes a decrease in effective circulating volume, which in turn causes decreased organ perfusion and leads to clinical sequelae.
-Common causes of volume depletion are listed in the table Common Causes of volume Depletion Common Causes of Volume Depletion Volume depletion, or extracellular fluid (ECF) volume contraction, occurs as a result of loss of total body sodium.
-Causes include vomiting, excessive sweating, diarrhea, burns, diuretic use... read more .

-When fluid loss is < 5% of ECF volume (mild volume depletion), the only sign may be diminished skin turgor (best assessed at the upper torso).
-Skin turgor may be low in older patients regardless of volume status.
+When fluid loss is < 5% of ECF volume (mild volume depletion), the only sign may be diminished skin turgor (best assessed at the upper torso); note that skin turgor may be low in older patients regardless of volume status.
 Patients may complain of thirst.
 Dry mucous membranes do not always correlate with volume depletion, especially in older patients and in mouth-breathers.
 Oliguria is typical.

 When ECF volume has diminished by 5 to 10% (moderate volume depletion), orthostatic tachycardia, hypotension, or both are usually, but not always, present.
 Also, orthostatic changes can occur in patients without ECF volume depletion, particularly patients deconditioned or bedridden.
 Skin turgor may decrease further.